15 Expats Talk about Health Insurance and Healthcare in Philippines

 When we asked expats and global nomads about the quality of medical care in Philippines, they replied:

 "Healthcare services in the Philippines are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens and legal residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a lower standard than private healthcare.
 Foreign residents are able to access the public healthcare system, but they may need to pay for some services.
 Expats in the Philippines typically use private healthcare services, as they are more reliable and of a higher quality.
-However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," remarked one expat living in Philippines.
+However, some expats may choose to use the public healthcare system if they are unable to afford private healthcare," said one expat living in Philippines.

 "I just spent 5 days in the Bacolod Riverside Hospital.
 I woke up in the middle of the night with an excruciating pain in my ankle, it felt like someone hit it with a hammer.
 The next morning it was double in size swollen up.
 I had previously seen this doctor in Bacolod an went to him to see what was up.
 He looked at it and immediately had me go to the ER and had me admitted.
 I spent days there to find out I had Peripheral Arterial Disease.
 I saw five specialist during my stay and was very impressed by them.
-The total cost was approximately $3,400.00 and they got my leg back to normal," said one expat living in Philippines.
+The total cost was approximately $3,400.00 and they got my leg back to normal," commented one expat who moved to Philippines.

 What are medical services in Philippines like?